 Once night approached, we allowed ourselves to get lost on the crowded streets in the Myeong-Dong area.

-Countless stalls with street food that will draw you and will make it hard for you to choose only one thing to try.
+Countless stalls with street food will draw you and will make it hard for you to choose only one thing to try.
 Myriads of small shops with thousands of cosmetics will make it so hard to choose from.

 Here, you can never go wrong and the offers on display are really great.
 Therefore, don’t leave Seoul without a stroll in Myeong-Dong or without a visit to the Namdaemun Market – the largest market in Korea.